Pyréolophore: Preliminary research

 The Niépce brothers were living in Nice when they conceived of a project to create an engine based on the newly defined principle of hot air expanding during an explosion; their challenge was to find a way to harness the energy released in a series of explosions.

-In 1806 the Niépce brothers had presented a paper on their research to the French National Commission of the Academy of Science (Institute National de Science).
-The Commission's verdict was:
+In 1806 the Niépce brothers presented a paper on their research to the French National Commission of the Academy of Science (Institute National de Science).
+The commission's verdict was:

 The fuel ordinarily used by MM.
 Niépce is made of lycopodium spores, the combustion of which is the most intense and the easiest; however this material being costly, they replaced it with pulverized coal and mixed it if necessary with a small portion of resin, which works very well, as was proved by many experiments.
-In Mm.
+In MM.
 Niépces' machine no portion of heat is dispersed in advance; the moving force is an instantaneous result, and all the fuel effect is used to produce the dilatation that causes the moving force.